SarahGilman/GettingAndCleaningData-Project/README.md

 # GettingAndCleaningData-Project
-Final project for the course
+Final project for the course.
+Project contains:
+- 'README.md': Overview of project and files
+- 'CodeBook.md': Shows information about the processing script and features produced
+- 'features.txt': List of all features
+- 'run_analysis.R': Script to convert raw data into summary
+- 'activity_summary.txt': Summary data produced

 # Human Activity Recognition Using Smartphones Dataset -- Summary Data